brandoncurtis/fpga/README.md

 - [FPGAs; Lesson 2: Interconnecting VHDL modules; Top Level Design and much more](https://www.youtube.com/watch?v=uhxTgUSZvYE) - more advanced concepts with Nick Williams (2015-02)
 - [FPGA 101 - Making awesome stuff with FPGAs](https://www.youtube.com/watch?v=Er9luiBa32k)
 - [Lec-39 introduction to fpga](https://www.youtube.com/watch?v=CLUoWkJUnN0)

+### Update Log

+2016-06-15: after extensive installation and configuration testing in a clean Ubuntu 16.04 VM, removed this step from the installation guide:

+0. `nano /opt/xilinx/14.7/ISE_DS/settings64.sh` — this settings script sets some environmental variables in preparation for launching Xilinx ISE; make the changes highlighted as `### BC CHANGES` in the `settings64.sh` file included in this repo's `setup` folder.
+I have NOT evaluated these changes in-depth.
+They come from [this YouTube video](https://www.youtube.com/watch?v=hvD4j9x4rBM), and they appear to work!
+If you're using a 32-bit system, you'd do all of this to `settings32.sh` instead.

+Added a BASH command for untaring the Xilinx ISE download.